petecarapetyan/webappwriter/docs/blog/weFeelTrapped.md

 It might be just tech babble, to business types.
 But there it is, if you need more backup.
 Please remember, _**you may not be the only corporate department in the world wrestling with WordPress,**_ and having an unpleasant experience.

-Even if no-one feels comfortable talking about it, for fear of looking like a complainer, or even looking incompetent.
+Even if no-one feels comfortable talking about it, for fear of looking like a complainer, or appearing incompetent.

 It's not you, I promise.